Awburn House Medical Practice Mission Statement

 We close at 1pm on the third Thursday of every month for staff protected learning time.

-Morning: Open Surgery 8.30 to 10.30 Monday to Friday (with a small number of pre-bookable slots)
+Morning: Same day appointments from 8.30 to 12 noon Monday to Friday (with a small number of pre-bookable slots), a mix of telephone and face to face appointments.

-This is a very popular surgery and can get extremely busy, patients are seen in order of arrival and book in with the Doctor of their choice, please be prepared to wait!
+This is a very popular surgery and can get booked up quickly, patients are booked in a ‘first come, first served’ and book in with the Doctor of their choice.
+You can also consult with our GPs online via our website or patient access.

 Afternoon: Appointments only – 3.30 to 6.15 Monday to Thursday, Friday 3.30 to 5.30